pryv/dev-site/source/getting-started.md

 You can easily grant permissions to third parties with Pryv.io and we provide you some concrete examples on how to do so in the command line on the dedicated page ["Access delegation"](/guides/manage-accesses).

-Each permission specifies a 'streamId', the id of the stream to which we want to give access, and an access 'level', which can be one of the following:
+Each permission specifies a `streamId`, the id of the stream to which we want to give access, and an access "level", which can be one of the following:

 - `'read'`: Enable users to view the stream and its contents (sub-streams and events).
 - `'contribute'`: Enable users to contribute to one or multiple events of the stream.
 Cannot create, update, delete and move streams.